udacity/CarND-Path-Planning-Project/README.md

 #### Speed control and collision avoidance
 Speed control is about setting the acceleration and deceleration behavior of the vehicle such that it moves according to the specified speed limit or adapts to the speed of the leading vehicles.

-The problem with the simple speed control strategy from the project Q&A is that when we're driving behind another car, our car constantly accelerates and decelerates by a constant 0.224mph per 0.2seconds.
-This leads to situations where we constantly overshoot the acceleration/deceleration, which does not correspond to fuel efficient driving behavior.
+The problem with the simple speed control strategy from the project Q&A is that when we're driving behind another car, our car continuously accelerates and decelerates by a constant 0.224mph per 0.2seconds.
+This leads to situations where we constantly overshoot or undershoot the target velocity, which does not correspond to fuel efficient driving behavior.

-To remedy this a simple speed controller was used instead.
-When driving behind a leading vehicle (the one directly in front of our ego vehicle on the same lane) we use information from sensor fusion to get the speed and the position of the leading car in Frenet coordinates, especially the s coordinate.
+To remedy this a simple speed controller was used.
+When driving behind a leading vehicle we use information from sensor fusion to get the speed and the position of the leading car in Frenet coordinates (we are especially interested in the s coordinate.)
 When the leading car is within a certain safety distance (and if lane changes are not possible) we tell our ego vehicle to decelerate by only what is necessary in order to keep the same velocity as the leading vehicle.
 When free driving becomes possible again, we tell our vehicle to accelerate until it reaches the target speed of 49.5mph.

 As an additional safety measure we can add a collision avoidance mechanism by measuring the distance to the leading vehicle.
-If that distance falls below, let's say, 15m, we tell the controller to engage in emergency braking by setting a higher (e.g. 0.336mph per 20ms which corresponds to 7.5 meters/sec^2).
+If that distance falls below, let's say, 15m, we tell the controller to engage in emergency braking by setting a higher deceleration (e.g. 0.336mph per 20ms which corresponds to 7.5 meters/sec^2).

 The part about speed control and collision avoidance can be found in the `main.cpp`s line 262-280.